gibsongreen/OOProject/README.md

 	- otherwise, setup your kitchen as a new user, save your container files after updating objects

 # Getting Started
-Final.cpp is the main function to operate the program
+Clone the repository, Final.cpp is the main function to operate the program

 # Built With
 - Microsoft Visual Studio